SquireOfSoftware/JSPets/README.md

 For MVP, I will have to cut back on the evolution and have evolutions purely for the battle only and devolving back to the basic for walking around.

+Evolutions has been hacked together to make it work, it will need further optimisations later down the track, but I probably won't get around to it, the major optimisations would be around how "devolving" works, as you can "devolve" off into multiple different states based on your current evolution state.

+Take note that auto, run and normal win conditions trigger supposed different animation states.
+Due to the poor infrastructure of the code, it inevitably led to some quick clutches which unfortunately has led to less than optimal code.

+I would like to optimise, but I would also like to get this project over and done with as well.
+So optimisation isn't a high priority at the moment.

 == 17/2/2017 ==